 Data Collection

-Tracking codes (like Google Analytics 4’s gtag or Meta Pixel) fire when users interact with your site.
-Each interaction.
-Page view, click, scroll, form fill.
-Gets logged as an event with metadata: device type, traffic source, location, and timestamp.
+Tracking codes such as Google Analytics 4's gtag or the Meta Pixel fire when someone interacts with your site.
+Every interaction — page view, click, scroll, form fill — is logged as an event with metadata attached: device type, traffic source, location, and timestamp.
+UTM parameters on your campaign links are what let the tool tell one source from another.

 Processing and Reporting